anitraconover/Portfolio-Draft/README.md

 # About

 My work in the food and agriculture sector is what eventually led me to GIS and spatial data analysis.
 I started my career working in food security and eventually chose to focus on resilient agriculture because of its key role in supporting long-term food security.
-Working in federal ag policy for several years, spatial data's crucial role in risk assessment and resilence building became clear.
+After working in federal ag policy for several years, spatial data's crucial role in risk assessment and resilence-building became clear.

 I decided to pursue a Master's of GIS at University of Minnesota Twin Cities.
 Within GIS, I am particularly interested in spatio-temporal modelling, data manipulation, spatial data standards/infrastructure, spatial statistics, remote sensing, and spatial data uncertainty.
 Using my GIS skillsets, I hope to answer two questions essential to scaling profitable, resilient agriculture: